 You attend TVET classes as part of your regular school schedule.
 Courses are delivered at school or at a Sydney TAFE campus.

 When you finish your TVET course you’ll receive a nationally-recognised Certificate or Statement of Attainment.

 See the TAFE NSW TVET Course Guide online.

 Does TVET contribute to my HSC or ATAR?

 All TVET courses contribute to your HSC, but not all TVET courses contribute to your Australian Tertiary Admission Rank (ATAR).

-See the Sydney TAFE TVET Course Guide for details.
+See the TAFE NSW TVET Course Guide for details.

 Can I get credit for further TAFE studies?

 Most TVET courses articulate (give you credit) into further TAFE NSW studies.

 If you successfully complete TVET units, you can apply for advanced standing in any TAFE course that contains those units.
 This means you won’t have to repeat any subjects that you have successfully completed as part of TVET.